MrGuacamole/ticketing-dapp/README.md

 # Decentralized Ticketing Application
-This is a decentralized ticketing application built using truffle on Ethereum.
+This is a decentralized ticketing application built using truffle for Ethereum.

 ## Getting Started